php-riak/riak-client/README.md

 $domain = $result->getValue('MyDomainObject');
 ```

+### Performance

+This library is faster than most riak clients written in php,
+It is about 50% percent faster is some cases, mostly because it uses protocol buffer and and iterators every where it is possible.

+For more details and riak clients performance comparison see : https://github.com/FabioBatSilva/riak-clients-performance-comparison

 ### Unit & Integration Tests

 We want to ensure that all code that is included in a release has proper coverage with unit tests.